The ASCAP Foundation Community Outreach & Music Education Programs

 Since the program's inception in 2000, over 1,700 public schools across the country have received instruments and accompanying folios, sheet music, band arrangements and method books impacting millions of children.
 In addition, schools receive information on Creativity in the Classroom: Creative Ownership and Copyright, a unique curriculum for grades 3, 4 and 5 designed to help students recognize their own creative work and understand their rights as owners of intellectual property as well as the ethics of protecting and respecting the creative property of others.

-"Creativity in the Classroom" is designed to help students recognize their own creative work and to understand their rights as owners of intellectual property as well as the ethics of protecting the creative property of others.
+The newly updated "Creativity in the Classroom" curriculum is designed to help students recognize their own creative work and to understand their rights as owners of intellectual property as well as the ethics of protecting the creative property of others.
 The premise of the project is to encourage students to label their creative work with the copyright symbol, the year, and their names, just as they see on any published, professional creative work.

 While "Creativity in the Classroom" focuses on student music compositions, it is directly applicable to all types of creative work and can 'float' on top of the Standards-based goals of any number of curricula.

 The ASCAP Foundation and i-SAFE, a non-profit foundation dedicated to protecting the online experiences of youth, have partnered to provide teachers with a set of tools to educate their students in the seldom taught area of intellectual property.
 This unique curriculum for grades 3, 4 and 5 are called Creativity in the Classroom: Creative Ownership and Copyright.